Pea Protein Powder Nutrition and BenefitsJul 29, 2021

 Much like other types of protein powders, you can purchase supplements made with pea protein in a variety of places, including big box retailers, co-ops, nutrition and health stores, and online.

-We’re partial to the Openfit Plant Based Protein Powder that is formulated with pea protein, and also includes essential vitamins, minerals, and fiber.
+We’re partial to LADDER Plant-Based Nutrition Shake, which is formulated with pea protein and also includes essential vitamins, minerals, and fiber.

 You can get it here to try it out yourself!

 - Protein content and amino acid composition of commercially available plant-based protein isolates www.ncbi.nlm.nih.gov/pmc/articles/PMC6245118/